gwhgerman/SoFiA-2/README.md

 # SoFiA 2

 This is version 2 of the HI Source Finding Application (SoFiA).
-SoFiA 2 is a reimplementation of the original SoFiA code in plain C. It is intended for use in HI data analysis pipelines and will be developed and maintained in parallel to SoFiA 1.x.
-While SoFiA 2 is still under active development, a **stable version** is already available at this point in time and can be used in production mode.
-In addition, users will still be able to use **SoFiA 1.x** (https://github.com/SoFiA-Admin/SoFiA) for processing their data.
+SoFiA 2 is a reimplementation of the original SoFiA pipeline in the C programming language.
+It is intended for use in HI data analysis pipelines and will be developed and maintained in parallel to SoFiA 1.x.
+While SoFiA 2 is still under active development, a **stable release** is already available at this point in time and can be used in production mode.
+In addition, users will be able to continue using **SoFiA 1.x** (https://github.com/SoFiA-Admin/SoFiA) for processing their data.

 ## Improvements in SoFiA 2